James Beck: Early life

+Career

+Theatre

+In 1949, Beck made his career acting debut in Little Lambs Eat Ivy at the Granville Theatre, Ramsgate. and followed in Peace Comes to Peckham and Miranda, at the same venue later that year.
+In 1954, he starred in A Murder Has Been Arranged at Bridgwater Town Hall.
+He joined the 'Unicorn Players', and performed in seven different plays at the Palace Theatre, Paignton between 1955–1957.
+From 1958 to 1967, he was a regular performer in many different plays at York Theatre Royal.

+Film and television

-His early broadcast roles included Charlie Bell in an episode of Dr Finlay's Casebook (Series 1 episode 4, "Conduct Unbecoming", 1962), and Shylock in The Merchant of Venice in 1963, for which he gained positive reviews.
-He concentrated on television and was cast as a policeman in a 1965 episode of Coronation Street in a storyline concerning the collapse of a house and in a 1967 episode in a storyline concerning a train crash.
-He also appeared, uncredited, as a policeman in Gideon's Way (1965), and was often seen in TV drama, with one-off roles in series such as The Troubleshooters (1965, 1967, 1970) and the BBC's Sherlock Holmes with Peter Cushing in the lead ("The Blue Carbuncle", 1968).
+He concentrated on television and his early broadcast roles included Charlie Bell in an episode of Dr Finlay's Casebook (Series 1 episode 4, "Conduct Unbecoming", 1962), and was cast as a policeman in a 1965 episode of Coronation Street, in a storyline concerning the collapse of a house and in a 1967 episode in a storyline concerning a train crash.
+He also appeared, uncredited, as a policeman in Gideon's Way (1965), and was often seen in TV drama, with one-off roles in series such as The Troubleshooters (1965, 1967, 1970) and in 1968, with Peter Cushing in the episode "The Blue Carbuncle", the BBC's Sherlock Holmes.

 In 1968, he was offered the role of Private Walker in Dad's Army, originally written by Jimmy Perry for himself.
 Perry approved of the casting of Beck: "He had the right mix of cheekiness and charm.
 He gave the role a bit of oomph."
-While successful in the role, Beck yearned for the challenge of other roles.

 Always in demand, he continued to work on TV programmes including A Family at War (1970) and Romany Jones (1972–73), in which he played the lead character of Bert Jones.
 He also recorded a pilot for an uncommissioned series called Bunclarke With an E (1973), which was to be based on scripts originally written for Hancock's Half Hour and in which Arthur Lowe was also to appear.